-TCCY’s Mission.The Tennessee Commission on Children and Youth (TCCY) is an independent state agency with a primary mission of advocacy for improving the quality of life for Tennessee children and families and provides leadership and support for child advocates.
+TCCY’s Mission.The Tennessee Commission on Children and Youth (TCCY) advocates to improve the quality of life for children and families and provides leadership and support for child advocates.

 TCCY works with state agencies, juvenile courts, child advocacy groups, interested citizens and other organizations to improve services to children.
 The commission members, central office staff and regional coordinators are engaged in the following activities: